- The printing process is blocked by a system issue, prompting the Printer in an error state message.

 - If you see that your printer has the Offline status, right-click on it and select Use Printer Online

-- If it was able to go online, you will see the Ready message instead of Offline.
+- If it is able to go online, you will see the Ready message instead of Offline.

 3. Reinstall the printer driver

-- Right-click on your printer > select Remove device
+- Right-click on your printer, and then select Remove device

-- Confirm the device removal and restart your computer
+- Click Yes to confirm the device removal and restart your computer.

-4. Set the Print Spooler service to automatic
+4. Set the Print Spooler service run automatically

-- Press the Windows logo key + R on your keyboard > type services.msc in the Run box and press Enter
+- Press Windows + R to open Run, type services.msc in the text field, and press Enter.

 5. Update Windows